apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.ssl.session_cache.num_buckets INT 256

-  This configuration specifies the number of buckets to use with the Traffic Server SSL session cache implementation.
-The TS implementation is a fixed size hash map where each bucket is protected by a mutex.
+  This configuration specifies the number of buckets to use with the
+  |TS| SSL session cache implementation.
+The TS implementation
+  is a fixed size hash map where each bucket is protected by a mutex.

 .. ts:cv:: CONFIG proxy.config.ssl.session_cache.skip_cache_on_bucket_contention INT 0

-   This configuration specifies the behavior of the Traffic Server SSL session cache implementation during lock contention on each bucket:
+   This configuration specifies the behavior of the |TS| SSL session cache implementation during lock contention on each bucket:

    ===== ======================================================================